-2They would like to invest in their resources such as money, time, or talent in the place's activities.
-Therefore, the attachment would affect the attitude, and 2this stage is mainly through the people's real manners .
-Hashemnezhad et al. (2012) argue that five things encourage bonds between people and places of residence.
-They are physical, social, cultural, memory and experience, and personal factors.
-The physical condition binds the people who live in it because they are used to it.
-Apart from physical conditions, social situations are a strong enough binding.
-It could say that even when the physical condition does not provide sufficient access and facilities but, social factors play a more significant influence.
-Many 2researchers believe that place attachment is based on people participation, social network engagement, and cultural interactions.
-These are more important than physical condition.
-Place attachment develops with positive interaction, and social compatibility in place and place attachment power directly relates to these communication power and rates.
-At the same time, culture provides a strong foundation for bonds between people and shelter, where places are an essential part of cultural activity.
-What is difficult to bargain for is the fourth factor, memory, and experience.
-This factor makes people so bound because memory and experience build specific meaning for someone in a short time. " 4All people experienced being in a place, respecting it and concern about the lack of such things.
-Comprehensible and meaningful places are appropriate to support values, personal memories, and feelings rely on them.
+Hashemnezhad et. all (2012) suggests that there are 5 things that encourage bonds between people and places of residence: physical, social, cultural, memory and experience, and personal factors.
+It could be said that physical condition does not provide sufficient access and facilities but, social factors play a more important influence.
+This is believed by a number of researchers because place attachment is based on people participation, social network engagement and cultural interactions.
+These are more importance than physical condition.
+Place attachment develops with people positive interaction and social compatibility in place and place attachment power has direct relationship with these communication power and rates.
+Whereas culture provides a strong foundation for bonds between people and shelter, where places are an important part of cultural activity.
+What is difficult to bargain for is the 4th factor, memory and experience.
+This factor makes people so bound because memory and experience build certain meaning for someone in a short time.
+"All people experienced being in a place, respecting it and concern about the lack of such things.
+Comprehensible and meaningful places are appropriate to support values, personal memories and feeling rely on them.
 Place identity has close relations with personal identity, that "I am here" means "I am existing" (Madanipour in Yazdanfar et.ll.
 2013).
-Reflections of this feeling 2about people and places they remember because the site within area takes place every one experienced differently (Marcus, 1992).
-The last one is personal factors.
+Reflections of this feeling about people and places they remember because the place within place takes place every one experienced differently (Marcus, 1992).